Talks for General Audiences

 The Star of Bethlehem

-Many theories abound for the Star of Bethlehem.
-In this talk, we look at the actual evidence and the historical context, and discuss some recent astrological and astronomical interpretations, before arriving at some definitive conclusions about the story.
+Theories abound for the Star of Bethlehem.
+In this occasionally provocative talk, we look at the actual evidence and the historical context, discuss some recent astrological and astronomical interpretations, and arrive at some definitive conclusions about the story.

 Ten Ways the Universe Tries to Kill You

 From gamma-ray bursts to asteroid impacts, an overview of cataclysmic events.
 This light-hearted but scientifically robust approach incorporates a lot of fundamental cosmological processes, from stellar evolution to galactic interaction.
 It is appropriate for both beginning and intermediate amateur astronomers.